Why yes, Dead Cat Bounce is the name of a rock band … but that’s not the topic of conversation today.

 What Can You Learn From This Stock Chart

-In looking at this chart, a key lesson is that “what goes up must come down.”
-Quick, violent spikes in price are rarely sustainable, and this chart is a good example of what can happen in the aftermath.
+Looking at this chart, a key lesson is what goes up, must come down.
+Quick, violent spikes in price are rarely sustainable.
+This chart is a good example of what can happen in the aftermath.

 What Can You Learn From This Stock Chart

-With biotech companies, news catalysts can be extremely fickle and short-lived.
-It’s very important to stay on top of clinical trials, the results, and to keep an eye on the company’s balance sheet.
+With biotech companies, news catalysts can be fickle and short-lived.
+It’s key to stay on top of clinical trials and the results.
+You also want to keep an eye on the company’s balance sheet.

-Zosano Pharma Corporation is a pharma company involved in the development of a proprietary dermally applied microneedle drug delivery system to treat migraines.
-Last year, they had a reverse split, which caused a decline in price.
-However, there was one big bounce last year, and another just recently.
+Zosano is a pharma company involved in the development of a proprietary dermally applied microneedle drug delivery system to treat migraines.

 What Can You Learn From This Stock Chart